Tubular breast with asymmetry corrected by internal release and different sized breast implants

 How is breast asymmetry treated?

 Careful assessment of the breast and the chest wall is the first step.
-Symmetry is usually achieved either by enlarging the smaller breast or by reducing or lifting the larger one (seebreast implant, breast reduction, breast uplift).
-Depending upon the degree of asymmetry, it may not be possible to achieve an exact match, especially if there is significant abnormality of the ribcage.
+Symmetry is usually improved either by enlarging the smaller breast or by reducing or lifting the larger one (see breast implant, breast reduction, breast uplift).
+It is unlikely to achieve an exact match in size and shape especially if there are significant differences in size or if there is an abnormal shape of the ribcage; the goal is to improve symmetry.
 More than one operation may be necessary to achieve a desirable result.

 The appearance of the nipple(s) can usually be corrected with local anaesthetic surgery - large nipples can be reduced and inverted nipples can be made more prominent.
 New nipples can also be made in the context of a reconstructed breast.

 Some patients are troubled by the size or shape of the nipple pad (areola) and this can be reduced.